The Infrared Universe: Horizon--Coupled Thermodynamics

-The relaxation of $\sigma$ follows from a feedback between free energy, structure persistence, and geometric dissipation:
+In a closed system the Carnot geometry relaxes toward the abelian limit $\sigma\to 0$; in a horizon-coupled NESS this relaxation is arrested at a nonzero $\sigma_*$.
+This throughput selection should be understood as the macroscopic closure condition that fixes the effective control parameter entering the local Landau dynamics of Section~\ref{sec:ledger-sigma}.
+Locally, $\sigma$ relaxes or amplifies depending on unresolved pseudoscalar intensity; globally, horizon coupling arrests this relaxation and selects the infrared fixed point $\sigma_\ast$ that maximizes entropy export.
+This driven selection follows from a feedback between free energy, structure persistence, and geometric dissipation:

-\paragraph{Large $\sigma$.} If $\sigma$ is too large, geometric correlations decay rapidly and structure formation is suppressed.
+\paragraph{Large $\sigma$.} If $\sigma$ is too large, directional excitation persists without settling into stable macroscopic order, leading to over--energization, mass loss, and the rapid erosion of structural supports.
 Entropy production drops, reducing the entropy flux to the horizon.
 With fewer irreversible processes active, correlations persist longer and the effective decay rate inferred from long--time dynamics decreases.
 Thus excessively large $\sigma$ self--quenches.

-\paragraph{Small $\sigma$.} If $\sigma$ is too small, geometric correlations persist and structure forms efficiently, but entropy export is throttled by the slow relaxation rate.
-Entropy accumulates in the exterior, lowering free energy and saturating internal dissipation channels.
+\paragraph{Small $\sigma$.} If $\sigma$ is too small, directional information is rapidly isotropized, but coarse--grained structures persist because entropy export is throttled by the slow relaxation rate.
 Once internal entropy production is exhausted, the second law requires entropy to be exported geometrically, and correlations lose their structural supports.
 This shortens correlation lifetimes and increases the effective decay rate, driving $\sigma$ upward.

-\paragraph{Fixed Point.} The value $\sigma_\ast$ is therefore selected by the condition
+\paragraph{Fixed Point.} The value $\sigma_\ast$ is therefore schematically selected by the condition

 corresponding to maximal entropy throughput to the horizon.
 This fixed point is stable: deviations of $\sigma$ in either direction reduce entropy export and induce geometric back--reaction that restores $\sigma$ toward $\sigma_\ast$.